The Seven Deadly Sins: Cursed by Light: Plot

 Back in Liones, Mael arrives to warn everyone of an attack by the revived Goddess Race under direct orders from the Supreme Deity herself.
-Having observed the Sins' actions through Elizabeth's eyes, the Supreme Deity commends the Sins for defeating the Demon King yet intends to destroy them for ending the Holy War by any means.
+Having observed the Sins' actions through Elizabeth's eyes, the Supreme Deity commends the Sins for defeating the Demon King, yet she intends to destroy them for ending the Holy War by any means.
 The Supreme Deity overpowers the group before Meliodas and Zeldris arrive with Elizabeth attempting to convince her mother to leave, only to be confused when the Supreme Deity explains the conflict between the Demon and Goddess Clans is needed to maintain balance in the world.
-Meliodas reveals that his time being possessed by Demon King allowed him to view his father's memories, revealing the two gods were created to battle one another with the Holy War merely a game to them.
+Meliodas reveals that his time being possessed by Demon King allowed him to view his father's memories, revealing the two gods were created to battle one another, treating the Holy War as merely an amusing game to them.
 The Supreme Deity says that an inferior being cannot have an opinion on a god's will while intending to begin a new Holy War, only to be destroyed by Meliodas and Zeldris despite warning them that her death would issue an era of chaos.
-After Meliodas' wedding and coronation, with Hawk and Wild in attendance, he has a drink with Zeldris while allowed to freely visit the Demon World.
+After he and Elizabeth's wedding and coronation, with Hawk and Wild in attendance, Meliodas has a drink with Zeldris, who allows him to freely come and go from the Demon World, finally rekindling their brotherhood.

-Meanwhile, having slaughtered a faction of Dalhia and Dubs's mind controlled minions while rebuilding his kingdom, Arthur is approached by Merlin who informs him of the Supreme Deity's demise and that the Age of Humans and Chaos can truly begin.
+Meanwhile, having slaughtered a faction of Dalhia and Dubs's mind controlled minions while rebuilding his kingdom, Arthur is approached by Merlin, who informs him of the Supreme Deity's demise and that the Age of Humans and Chaos can truly begin.